-Due to COVID-19 our staff is currently working remotely.
-So as to not delay the review of your application, please do not mail or fax in any application documents at this time.
-To upload application documents please log-in to your MY ARDMS account.
+Note to Applicants: All documents need to be uploaded to your MY ARDMS account at time of application.
+Please do not mail or fax in any application documents.
+To upload application documents please log in to your MY ARDMS account.
 You can access the “Upload Documents” option under “My Resources.”
 Please select the “Application Documents” file type.

 Despite many nationwide test center closures, Pearson VUE has worked closely with the owners of test programs for essential medical services to find an alternative solution that would allow for the testing in these critical fields to continue, to support the high demand due to COVID-19.
 All ARDMS and APCA examinations have been identified as being in fields that are critical to support COVID-19 patient care.

 As a result, Pearson VUE is opening a limited number of Pearson Professional Centers where possible in major metropolitan areas across the United States and Canada.
 Those with a previously scheduled, but cancelled, examination appointment are welcome to follow the scheduling instructions in the Examination Confirmation Letter (ECL) to schedule an appointment at this time.

 Important: Pearson VUE is following government guidelines for social distancing and limiting the number of individuals, including staff, in the test center at any time.
 As a result of these measures, appointment availability will be extremely limited, and scheduling will take time.